biotz/academy/docs/How-to guides/How to create a schema.md

 ![Item types](/img/item-types.png)
 </div>

-Detailed specification of the item types is shared in <a href="./Message-type Schema specification " target="_self">here</a>.
+Detailed specification of the item types is shared in <a href="/academy/docs/Reference guides/Message-type Schema specification"target="_self">here</a>.
 ‍
 - Collection of identical items: collection of more than one identical item.
 Being an item anything from an object/map/dictionary to singular element as a text, boolean, integer or decimal.
 - Collection of unrelated items: collection of any kind of item, present just once.